johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 data may be removed in the correct order during the multi-signer "remove signer" process (see {{!RFC8901}}).

-Once the offboarding process is complete the SIGNER RR for the offboarded MSA may be removed from the zone at the zone owners discretion.
+Once the offboarding process is complete the HSYNC RR for the offboarded MSA may be removed from the zone at the zone owners discretion.

-## Semantics of the SIGNER NSMgmt Field
+## Semantics of the HSYNC NSMgmt Field

 The NSMgmt field is used to signal to the MSAs who is responsible for the NS RRset for the zone.
 The two possible values are "OWNER" and